madwings/instalike/README.md

-# LimeChain Instagram Like Service
+# LimeChain Instagram like Service

-I have created three documents that outline the design and architecture.
+I have created three documents that outline the design, architecture and POC.

 1. The architecture with all the graphics of the system is in [architecture.svg](architecture.svg)
 2. The architecture is explained in [DESIGN.md](DESIGN.md)